 Treatment

 Conservative management includes activity modification, FHL stretching (dorsiflexing the great toe with the ankle in neutral), physical therapy targeting eccentric FHL loading, and ultrasound-guided corticosteroid injection into the FHL tendon sheath for tenosynovitis.
 Custom orthotics with forefoot posting may reduce FHL demand in functional hallux limitus.
 Surgical FHL tendon sheath release is indicated for stenosing tenosynovitis refractory to 3–6 months of conservative care and produces reliable, rapid return to activity.
-Dr. Biernacki at Balance Foot & Ankle provides comprehensive evaluation and treatment of FHL tendinopathy including diagnostic ultrasound and surgical release when needed.
+Dr. Biernacki at Balance Foot & Ankle provides hands-on exam plus imaging when needed and treatment of FHL tendinopathy including diagnostic ultrasound and surgical release when needed.
 Call (810) 206-1402 for an evaluation at our Bloomfield Hills or Howell office.

 Discover the 5 lab tests every person over 35 should ask their doctor about — explained in plain English by a board-certified physician.